-The Company believes that it has adequately accrued for such matters with reserves of \$29 million and \$24 million as of December 31, 2015 and 2014, respectively.
-Such reserves are exclusive of matters relating to the Separation.
+The Company believes that it has adequately accrued for such matters with reserves of \$40 million and \$29 million as of December 31, 2016 and 2015, respectively.
+Such reserves are exclusive of matters relating to the Company's Separation.
 For matters not requiring accrual, the Company believes that such matters will not have a material effect on its results of operations, financial position or cash flows based on information currently available.
 However, litigation is inherently unpredictable and, although the Company believes that its accruals are adequate and/or that it has valid defenses in these matters, unfavorable results could occur.
 As such, an adverse outcome from such proceedings for which claims are awarded in excess of the amounts accrued, if any, could be material to the Company with respect to earnings and/or cash flows in any given reporting period.
-As of December 31, 2015, the potential exposure resulting from adverse outcomes of such legal proceedings could, in the aggregate, range up to approximately\$30 million in excess of recorded accruals.
+The Company had receivables of \$20 million as of December 31, 2016 for certain matters which are covered by insurance and were included in other current assets on its Consolidated Balance Sheet.
+As of December 31, 2016, the potential exposure resulting from adverse outcomes of such legal proceedings could, in the aggregate, range up to \$37 million in excess of recorded accruals.
 However, the Company does not believe that the impact of such litigation should result in a material liability to the Company in relation to its consolidated financial position or liquidity.